-Normally to modify Windows settings for any program or hardware components we need to go through few steps to access specific settings.
+Normally to modify Windows settings for any program or hardware components we need to go through a few steps to access specific settings.
 There might be few settings that you frequently change like Location Privacy, Webcam Privacy or Display Settings, and going through these steps to modify it.
-To make this simple we can create shortcut to any Windows settings and add this shortcut to desktop or to Context menu (right-click menu) or even assign short key to open specific settings from anywhere.
+To make this simple we can create a shortcut to any Windows settings and add this shortcut to the desktop or to Context menu (right-click menu) or even assign hot key to open specific settings from anywhere.

 How to Create Shortcut to Any Settings

 What if we create a shortcut of which app can access my webcam?
 Because I have to change it frequently according to my need.
 This makes easy for me; I can access this setting with a simple shortcut or from right-click menu whenever I want.